 - 1 teaspoon instant, fast-rising, or bread machine yeast

-- 2 tablespoons corn oil, canola oil, or other flavorless vegetable oil, plus extra for coating dough top and baking pan
+- 2 tablespoons vegetable oil, plus extra for coating dough top and baking pan

 - 1 2/3 cups ice water, plus more if needed

-- 8 ounces (3 lightly packed cups) coarsely grated very sharp cheddar cheese, preferably white cheddar
+- 8 ounces (3 lightly packed cups) coarsely grated very sharp Cheddar cheese

-- 1. In a large bowl, thoroughly stir together the flour, sugar, salt, and yeast.
-In another bowl or measuring cup, whisk the oil into the water.
-Thoroughly stir the mixture into the bowl with the flour, scraping down the sides until the ingredients are thoroughly blended.
-If the mixture is too dry to incorporate all the flour, a bit at a time, stir in just enough more ice water to blend the ingredients; don't over-moisten, as the dough should be stiff.
+- In a large bowl, stir together the flour, sugar, salt, and yeast.
+In another bowl or measuring cup, whisk together the oil and water.
+Gradually and thoroughly stir the oil mixture into the bowl with the flour, scraping down the sides of the bowl until the ingredients are thoroughly blended.
+If the mixture seems too dry to incorporate all the flour, a bit at a time, stir in just enough more ice water to blend the ingredients; don't over-moisten, as the dough should be stiff.
 If necessary, stir in enough more flour to stiffen it.

-- 2. Brush or spray the top with oil.
-Cover the bowl with plastic wrap.
-If desired, for best flavor or for convenience, you can refrigerate the dough for 3 to 10 hours.
-Then let rise at cool room temperature for 15 to 20 hours.
+- Brush or spray the top of the dough with oil.
+Cover the bowl with plastic wrap and let the dough rise at cool room temperature for 15 to 20 hours.
 If convenient, stir the dough once partway through the rise.
+(If desired, for a more robust flavor or simply for convenience, you can instead refrigerate the dough for 3 to 10 hours.)

-- 3. Vigorously stir the dough, gradually sprinkling over and incorporating the cheese and chiles.
+- Vigorously stir the dough, gradually sprinkling it with the cheese and chiles and incorporating them into the dough.
 Fold them in very thoroughly to ensure they are evenly distributed.
 If necessary, thoroughly stir in enough more flour to yield a very stiff dough.

-- 4. Using a well-oiled rubber spatula, fold the dough in towards the center, working all the way around the bowl.
-Invert the dough into a well-greased 9 X 5-inch loaf pan.
-Evenly brush or spray the dough top with oil.
+- Using a well-oiled rubber spatula, fold the dough from the edge of the bowl towards the center, working all the way around the bowl.
+Invert the dough into a well-greased 9-by-5-inch loaf pan.
+Evenly brush or spray the top of the dough with oil.
 Using well-oiled kitchen shears or a serrated knife, make a 1/2-inch-deep slash lengthwise down the center of the loaf.
-Cover the pan with nonstick spray-coated plastic wrap.
+Cover the pan with plastic wrap slicked with oil or spray oil.

-- 5. For a 1 1/2- to 2 1/2-hour regular rise, let stand at warm room temperature; for a 1- to 2-hour accelerated rise, let stand in a turned-off microwave along with 1 cup of boiling-hot water; or for an extended rise, refrigerate for 4 to 24 hours, then set out at room temperature.
-Continue the rise until the dough nears the plastic.
+- For a 1 1/2- to 2 1/2-hour regular rise, let the dough stand at warm room temperature.
+For a 1- to 2-hour accelerated rise, let the dough stand in a turned-off microwave along with 1 cup of boiling-hot water.
+For an extended rise, refrigerate the dough for 4 to 24 hours then set it out at room temperature and continue to let the dough rise until the dough nears the plastic.
 Remove it and continue until the dough reaches 1/2 inch above the pan rim.

-- 6. Fifteen minutes before baking time, place a rack in the lower third of the oven; preheat to 425°F (220°C).
+- Fifteen minutes before baking time, adust a rack to the lower third of the oven and preheat the oven to 425°F (220°C).

-- 8. Cool thoroughly before slicing or storing.
+- Cool thoroughly before slicing or storing.
 Store airtight in plastic or aluminum foil.
-The bread will keep at room temperature for 2 to 3 days, and may be frozen, airtight, for up to 2 months.
+The bread will keep at room temperature for 2 to 3 days, and may be frozen for up to 2 months.